Alfie-King/airbyte-api/README.md

 The diagrams below represent the conceptual architecture of both paths and how data moves through the ecosystem.

 ---
+## Why do we want to do this?

+This Amplitude is what The Information Lab website runs through.
+Looking at the data from this website can be extremely beneficial for sales and further knowledge about the company.

+We are able to see information about who visits the website and what blogs or events they look at.
+To help see what areas are of most interest to site visitors.
+---

 ## Extraction Architecture (Amplitude → Transformation → Destination)